mitsuhiko/lucumr/2022/9/11/abstracting-over-ownership.rst

 -----------------------------------

-The problem appears to stem from the fact that when higher-ranked trait bounds are involved things that normally work, stop working.
-There appears to be no way sensible way to express this with Rust today from what I can tell.
-But it's quite tricky to understand why it doesn't work and in particular it can be hard to understand before you go down the rabbit hole, why it doesn't.
+The problem appears to stem from the fact that when higher-ranked trait bounds are involved things that used to work, stop working.
+It's quite tricky to understand why it doesn't work and in particular it can be hard to understand before you go down the rabbit hole, why it doesn't.